WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Hi, I am Rohitansh and this is my HandsOn while watching the video.
+- Not only Anirudh but Rohitansh also feels the sameway.